RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

 When a cluster fails or a database is corrupted, you must recover the databases with their previous configuration and data.

-The configuration of the database is recovered during cluster recovery.
+The configuration of the databases is recovered during cluster recovery.
-To restore the data that was in the failed databases in the cluster to the databases in the new cluster you must restore the database persistence files (backup, AOF, or snapshot files) to the databases.
+To restore the data that was in the databases to databases in the new cluster you must restore the database persistence files (backup, AOF, or snapshot files) to the databases.
 These files are stored in the [persistence storage location] ({{< relref "/rs/administering/designing-production/persistent-ephemeral-storage.md" >}}).